 The first wave of AI SDRs treated email infrastructure as a commodity.

-11x raised at a $1B valuation.
-Artisan plastered the Bay Area with billboards.
-Regie signed 200 logos in twelve months.
-They all ship the same architecture: an OpenAI wrapper that drafts emails, plumbed into a generic SMTP relay (SendGrid, Mailgun, sometimes a tiny in-house pool of warmup IPs).
+They raised at sky-high valuations, plastered cities with billboards, and signed hundreds of logos in a year.
+Each ships the same architecture: a generic LLM wrapper that drafts emails, plumbed into a rented SMTP relay (shared third-party pools, sometimes a tiny in-house pool of warmup IPs).
 The bet was that drafting was the hard part.
 It wasn't.
-Drafting is now a feature of a $20/mo Anthropic API key.
+Drafting is now a feature of a $20/mo LLM API key.
 Distribution — landing in the inbox, day after day, without getting flagged — is the part nobody solved.